Tsukinome/Abv-predict/README.md

 This is the second part of capstone project in Turing College.
 Model was trained on https://www.brewersfriend.com/ parameters:
-IBU, SRM, OG, FG, beer type and can predict ABV of a beer.
+IBU, SRM, OG, FG and can predict ABV of a beer.

 **Table of content:**
 * [Introduction](#introduction)